thanhtut/cryptoinsighto/README2.md

 TODO: Add open source tools that does the same.
 Inspired by DHH's decloud post.

-For a company of size Kahoot running your own services on your own data centers or renting a bare metal servers can also be a better alternative since there is an estalblished revenue stream and the system load is somewhat predictable.
+For a company of size Kahoot running your own services on your own data centers or renting a bare metal servers can also be a cheaper alternative since there is an estalblished revenue stream and the system load is somewhat predictable.

 TODO: Add cost comparison and tools